aaliahcjoseph/aaliahcjoseph.github.io/projects/index.md

 > **Two systems can agree and still both be wrong.**

-An independent validation tool for checking whether invoice quantities actually make sense — not just whether two systems agree.
+I created an independent validation tool to check whether invoice quantities actually make sense — not just whether two systems agree.

 [Explore the project →](/projects/invoice-validation/)